-Batch mode, only display the number of open LINX endpoints. -f Print receive filters. -h Display a short help message. -H Display more verbose pending hunt information. -q Display more verbose receive queue information. -S Display less information (simple).
-Only endpoint-specific information are displayed, no summary, no title and no counter columns. -S If the LINX kernel module has been compiled with per-socket statistics (SOCK_STAT) then linxstat can display statistics for each socket. -t type -T Display only sockets of the specified type.
-1 Print pending timeouts.
-Files S linxstat writes all information to standard output.
+Batch mode, only display the number of open LINX endpoints. -f -h Print receive filters. -H Display a short help message.
+Display more verbose pending hunt information. -q -s Display more verbose receive queue information. -S Display less information (simple).
+Only endpoint-specific information are displayed, no summary, no title and no counter columns. -3 If the LINX kernel module has been compiled with per-socket statistics (SOCK_STAT) then linxstat can display statistics for each socket. -t type -T Display only sockets of the specified type.
+Print pending timeouts.
+Files linxstat writes all information to standard output.